-Setting Description Factory Default 1 to 4094 This field is only active when Trunk or Hybrid port type is None selected.
-Set the other VLAN IDs that will not be supported by this port.
+Setting Description Factory Default This field is only active when Trunk or Hybrid port type is 1 to 4094 selected.
+Set the other VLAN IDs that will not be supported by None this port.
 Use commas to separate different VIDs.

-NOTE The Quick Setting Panel provides a quick way of configuring multiple VLAN ports with the same setting.
+The Quick Setting Panel provides a quick way of configuring multiple VLAN ports with the same setting.

-VLAN Settings: Port-based
+VLAN Settings: Unaware VLAN